cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/apply-copy.md

 ---
 title: Conversion > 3.
 Apply
-seo_title: Applying for a ConversionPermit
+seo_title: Applying for a Conversion Permit
 seo_description: >-
-  Find out how to apply for a deck permit in Austin, Texas, and what application(s) or plans you will need to submit for approval.
+  Find out how to apply for a conversion permit in Austin, Texas, and what application(s) or plans you will need to submit for approval.
 step_number: 3
 project_name: conversion